djeada/Databases-Notes/notes/01_introduction_to_databases/01_databases_intro.md

    Email VARCHAR(100)
 );
 ```

-This com
-mand creates a "Users" table with three fields: UserID, Name, and Email.
+This command creates a "Users" table with three fields: UserID, Name, and Email.

 II. **Inserting Data**